fortio/tcolor/README.md

 With no arguments/only flags:
 ### Interactive

-Currently 4 interactive screens (3 sub-screens in RGB):
+Currently 5 interactive screens (3 sub-screens in RGB):
 - Basic 16 colors
 - 256 Colors
 - 24 bits Hue Saturation Luminance (HSL)
+- OKLCH mode
 - 24 bits RGB where space bar change which component is set up/down with arrows.
 Space bar to switch component.

 Up and down arrows to increase luminance on the HSL screen, the third color component on the RGB screen.